 The Book does allow you to place all other major wager types, including moneyline, spread bets, totals bets, and more.
 Odds are posted for all major American sports franchises and leagues.

 Catawba Two Kings Casino

-This tribal casino in Kings Mountain, North Carolina is the state’s third and newest retail sports betting location.
+Catawba Two Kings Casino, located in Kings Mountain, North Carolina is the state’s third and newest retail sports betting location.
 Opened during the summer of 2022, this casino is currently housed in a temporary facility with over 1,000 slots and electronic table games.
 A larger, more expansive permanent facility is still being built.

 While the current facility lacks in the usual amenities one might expect in a more mature market, Catawba Two Kings does offer 30 sports betting kiosks that are available 24/7.
 It will be exciting to see what this sportsbook looks like once the permanent facility is completed.

 Legal Sports Betting In North Carolina

 Legal sports betting in North Carolina took a long time to kick off, and even then it only barely sprouted an industry worth speaking of.
 Friday, July 16, 2020, saw Governor Roy Cooper sign SB 154 into law.
 This made North Carolina the seventh state to pass sports betting legislation in that year.